In this post we will cover what slow living is, and how to get started.

 5. Find Stillness

 Make time for daily meditation.
 The benefits of meditation can not be understated.
 Start somewhere, even if it’s just sitting in silence, and breathing deeply for 5 minutes.
-If you are brand new to meditation, a great way to start is with one of these apps: Insight Timer or Headspace.

 6. Spend Time in Nature